Mehmed II's 1467 Albanian campaign: Campaign

-Subsequently, the Ottomans proceeded northward along the Mat river, securing strategic strongholds nestled in the mountainous terrain.
+Subsequently, the Ottomans proceeded northward along the Mat river, securing strategic natural fortresses in the mountainous terrain.
 As described by Michael Critobulus, they systematically traversed the region, asserting control over mountains, ravines, gullies, valleys, defiles, and other natural features, indiscriminately subjugating the populace and laying waste to the land for a period of two weeks.
 From their position along the Mat river, the Sultan dispatched Mahmud Pasha to raid the Venetian stronghold of Shkodër in northern Albania.
 After pillaging the surrounding area, Mahmud Pasha and his forces traversed the Buna river, launching raids further northward.

 On July 8, Skanderbeg penned a letter to the Venetian council from Shkodër, urgently requesting assistance.
 In response, he was assured that the Venetian authorities had been directed to extend all feasible aid to him.
 Additionally, a contingent of 1,000 infantry and 300 cavalry was swiftly mobilized and dispatched to the areas under threat.

 By this time, reports had surfaced that Mehmed and his vast army had encamped near the Erzen river, five miles north of Durrës.
 The city, though well supplied, had been abandoned by its inhabitants.
 Large numbers of refugees arrived in Brindisi to escape Ottoman retaliation.
 This influx raised concerns about possible disease outbreaks in Apulia.
 Durrës was nearly deserted, as residents of neighboring villages sought refuge in the mountains.
 Ottoman troops feigned retreat only to ambush returning peasants and shepherds, subjecting them to slaughter or enslavement.
 Even bronze church bells were removed and taken to prevent their use in making Ottoman cannons.
 Disturbing reports reached the West detailing the mass exodus into the mountains and the brutal fate awaiting those captured by the enemy.

 The Sultan had deployed a force of 12,000 horsemen to the harbor vicinity.
 However, according to the reports received by the Signoria, it appears that the attempted assault on Durrës and its surrounding areas was unsuccessful.
 The Ottoman cavalry encountered staunch resistance from the troops entrenched within the city walls, preventing its capture.
 Consequently, the horsemen redirected their efforts towards Krujë.
 However, it appears that the Ottomans withdrew eastward without successfully capturing Krujë.
 Realizing they couldn't take it by force, Mehmed chose to return and left some of his troops to keep up the blockade and siege.